Julie de Graag: Oeuvre

 Julie de Graag worked on floral themes, studies of animals, portraits, and view of villages.
 Her work was considered part of the Art Nouveau movement, but stood between that style and De Stijl.
 Her work was refined and considered.
+A significant portion of her portfolio comprises graphite renderings and watercolor illustrations.

 In her woodcuts, she used the end grain of the wood.
 Because of the hardness of end grain wood, it is more difficult to work than longitudinal wood, but produces much finer printings.

+Relief prints using the end grain are called wood engravings, whereas those using longitudinal wood are called woodcuts.

 Julie de Graag's work has been described as powerful, and as showing a technical mastery, making use of strong contrasting colours, and the omission of details.
 While de Graag's works often incorporate elements of abstraction, she did not do as far as other contemporary artists such as Bart van der Leck and Piet Mondriaan.
 It has been commented that de Graag's portraits and animals share a stylistic similarity to those of the sculptor Joseph Mendes de Costa.

 Her works are included in the collections of the Centraal Museum d'Utrecht, the Kröller-Müller Museum, the Museum of Modern Art Arnhem, the Boijmans Van Beunigen museum, the Rijksmuseum Amsterdam, the Teylers museum, the Drents Museums, and the Art Museum of The Hague.

-From 16th September 2017 to 5th May 2019, the Drents Museum held the exhibition "Uit fijn hout gesneden" ("Cut from fine wood") which featured 14 works by Julie de Graag.
+From 16 September 2017 to 5 May 2019, the Drents Museum held the exhibition "Uit fijn hout gesneden" ("Cut from fine wood") which featured 14 works by Julie de Graag.